 3. Strengthen and Activate Weak Back Muscles

 As mentioned above spasms may occur due to underlying weakness in some of the back muscles.
 You need to strengthen these muscles using corrective exercises.
-Some of the weak muscles include Rhomboids and middle/lower Trapezius muscles.
+Some of the weak muscles include the Core/Abs and middle/lower Trapezius muscles.
+Check out these low back and core exercises.

 4. Use Back Support To Limit Stress on Your Back